-Click the photo to watch the Alternative Spring Break Movie
+Click the photo to watch an Alternative Spring Break movie.

-S.T.I.C.S. is a tutoring program that places MCLA undergraduate students into local elementary school classrooms.
-The volunteers assist the teacher by working with students who need extra help or are behind on school work.
-In addition to providing a valuable service to students and teachers, the volunteer receives hands on experience in a classroom setting; this may be particularly beneficial to anyone studying to get a degree in education or who wishes to work with children in the future.
-Contact Alyson Carey on FirstClass to join or learn more.
+STICS is a tutoring program that places MCLA undergraduate students into local elementary school classrooms.
+Volunteers assist teachers by working with students who need extra help or are behind on school work.
+In addition to providing a valuable service to students and teachers, volunteers receive hands on experience in a classroom setting.
+You may especially be interested in this program if you're considering a degree in education or a career that involves working with children.
+Contact Martha Pratt to learn more.

 The Write Stuff

-The Write Stuff Program is an innovative program that connects MCLA volunteers as writing coaches and mentors with 5th-7th graders from the three local elementary schools.
-The program takes place on the MCLA campus allowing the elementary school students to participate in a "college" activity, then use that activity as a springboard for the writing asignments.
-This is an excellent opportunity to share your love of writing with youth who are in desperate need of literacy support and positive role modeling.
-Contact Christopher Hantman or Miles Thomas Moore on FirstClass to join or learn more.
+The innovative Write Stuff program connects MCLA volunteer writing coaches and mentors with 5th-7th graders from the three local elementary schools.
+Elementary students come to the MCLA campus and participate in a "college" activity, then use that activity as a springboard for writing assignments.
+This is an excellent opportunity to share your love of writing with youth who are in desperate need of literacy support, positive role modeling, and the self confidence needed to consider attending college.
+Contact Christopher Hantman or Christopher Tate to learn more.